i-love-flamingo/dingo/Readme.md

 For situations where you have one, and only one, concrete instance you can use `ToInstance` to bind something to the concrete instance.
 This is not the same as a Singleton!
-(Even though the resuting behaviour is very similar.)
+(Even though the resulting behaviour is very similar.)

 ```go
 var myInstance = new(MyType)